siddharthmane17/madetemplateWS2425/README.md

-# Title

-A Comparative Analysis of Solar Energy Infrastructure and Electric Vehicle Adoption Patterns
+# A Comparative Analysis of Solar Energy Infrastructure and Electric Vehicle Adoption Patterns

 # Description